AT-Publishing/website/_howto/2019-10-19---coupon-bitfinex.md

 Bitfinex is a custodial crypto trading platform that provides spot trading, leveraged trading and crypto futures trading.

+Unlike exchanges such as [Independent Reserve](/coupon-independent-reserve/), Bitfinex is really a platform catering towards active traders.
+It has a full featured interface with all you need for [daytrading](/daytrading/) spot or futures market in crypto, and the same data-rich UI for the lending market.

+On the other hand, Bitfinex doesn't provide as high leverage as [BitMEX](/coupon-bitmex-iyqb44/) and is *not* focused primarily on derivatives, which means the crowd on Bitfinex is less focused on very short-term speculation.
+Margin cascades are rare.

+The user interface on Bitfinex has embedded charts from [TradingView PRO](https://bit.ly/3dGlz3O).
+The charts offer wide range of indicators for technical analysis.

+##### Bitfinex as a Company

 As a company, Bitfinex as well as its related companies is based in British Virgin Islands under *iFinex*.

 Bitfinex exchange was hacked in August 2016.